Table of Contents

 Our project management app shows a more complex implementation of calculations.
 Each Project record has Hours and Costs records connected to it, represented the staff time and materials cost associated with completing the project.

-We can calculate the total cost of a Project, including both labor and materials, using a mix of equations and formulas that perform calculations across multiple objects.
+We can calculate the total cost of a Project, including both labor and materials, using a mix of equations and formulas that perform calculations across multiple tables.

 The possibilities are near limitless with how complex you can build your equations, this is just one relatively straightforward example.